-Modelling and reading topographic map becomes more convenient with the aid of modern technology such as online map surveying and 3-D modelling software.
+Modelling and analyzing topographic map becomes more convenient with the aid of modern technology such as online map surveying and 3-D modelling software.

 Most contour lines found in online topographic maps such as Google map (https://www.google.com.ph/maps), Open Street Maps (https://www.openstreetmap.org/), NAMRIA (http://www.namria.gov.ph/), etc. are labelled with elevations.
-These topographic elevations found mostly on online map can only be viewed in a macro scale level, showing a minimum of 20m contour intervals when zoomed in.
+These topographic elevations found mostly on online map can only be examined in a macro scale level, showing a minimum of 20 meter contour interval.

-In this tutorial, we will learn how to adjust the contour intervals using SketchUp.
-Here, we will try to generate 5 meter contour interval based on the Google map topography, with the specified value of 20 meter contour interval.
+In this tutorial, we will learn how to draw contour lines and expand the contour intervals using SketchUp.
+Here, we will try to adjust the value of contour interval from 20 meter to 5 meter.

 Before we start the modelling procedures, we should analyze first the contour interval of the topographic map.
 Here’s a quick guide on how to read topographic map.

 QUICK GUIDE ON HOW TO READ TOPOGRAPHIC MAP

 |(1) Index Contour, (2) Minor Contour Line, (3) Contour Interval|

 To determine the contour interval of a point, you must have a reference line from which to start.
 This reference line is an index contour (major contour line).
 Based on the reference map, an index is one that is bolder, darker contour line and has a value written on the line.
 The value written on the index line is the elevation.

 Every topographic map has a contour interval which remains constant throughout the drawing.
 The elevation value of the minor contour lines can be determined through the counting process from one index contour to another.
 For instance, if the first index contour line has a value of 100m and the second index contour line has a value of 200m, the value of the minor contour lines will be 120m, 140m, 160m, and 180m.
 Therefore, the contour interval is 20 meter.